 As Westerners, we also often turn quickly to hair loss treatment, rather than at least also thinking about how to systematically and ongoingly reduce the stress or other issues that are the underlying cause of hair loss.

-In particular, all yoga poses are especially good at reducing stress.
 The longer I’ve done yoga, the more I’ve learnt how to feel the power of easy relaxing positions that just drain the stress straight from my body and mind.

 At yoga, we also do inverted (upside down) poses, and standing poses.
 In all of these poses, you absolutely have to focus in order to avoid falling over!
-This produces exactly the type of mindful flow experience that Dr Kogan is talking about.
+This also produces exactly the type of mindful flow experience that Dr Kogan is talking about.

 Calming yoga classes for people who are initially stiff